Partybarge02/streetcrosser_arcade_game/README.md

 path.

 ## **Rules of play**
-- Goal = Cross path 5 time before colliding with bugs three times that have infested the path.
+- Attempt to cross cobblestone path 5 time before colliding with Enemy Bugs three times that have infested the path.

 ## **Resources**
 - Udacity FEWD - Object-Oriented Javascript